MadStu/RACE/README.md

 Now log back in using the same IP address, but with the username "raceuser" and the password that was generated for you.

-Now copy and paste the following into the command line.
+Copy and paste the following into the command line.
 Enter your raceuser password if asked and let it run.
 It may take a while.

 ```
 wget https://raw.githubusercontent.com/MadStu/RACE/master/newracemn.sh